 Supplemental Security Income (SSI) is a federal program that provides disabled individuals with benefits intended to help them meet their daily living needs.
-Unlike Social Security Disability Insurance (SSD or SSDI), Supplemental Security Income is based strictly on disability, not lifetime contributions to a Social Security insurance program.
+Unlike Social Security Disability Insurance (SSDI), Supplemental Security Income is based strictly on disability, not lifetime contributions to a Social Security insurance program.
 In other words, individuals in Marietta struggling with permanent disabilities may be eligible to receive SSI benefits whether or not they have ever held a job or earned an income.
 If you suffer from a physical or mental disability that has kept you from ever securing employment or working enough to qualify for SSDI benefits, contact our SSI attorneys at Rechtman & Spevak, as you may be eligible for assistance known as Supplemental Security Income (SSI) benefits.

 GA Supplemental Security Income Described

 Supplemental Security Income is a federal income supplement designed to assist individuals suffering from long-term disabilities who are unable to work due to a qualifying physical or mental condition.
 SSI benefits are paid monthly and are based on each individual’s needs, helping to cover basic needs like shelter, clothing and food.
 In short, SSI is a U.S. government program that provides stipends to low-income individuals who are either 65 or older, blind, or disabled.
 Although SSI is administered by the Social Security Administration (SSA), the program is funded by the U.S. Treasury general funds, not the Social Security trust fund.
 If you receive SSI benefits, you may also be eligible for Medicaid to pay your medical bills.

 Qualifying for SSI Benefits in Atlanta and Marietta

 Applying for SSI benefits is complicated, and understanding Supplemental Security Income requirements can be difficult for individuals without a legal background.
 Eligibility for SSI benefits in Georgia includes the following requirements: